What changes about a rooftop package unit once you cross into Venice

 Documentation should show sound, drain, and service access details before a tight install is hidden.
 So the rooftop package unit bid we send for a Venice project is structured around proof, not promises: equipment match, route, drains, electrical, controls, and the file the homeowner keeps.
 A future technician should be able to read that file and understand the install without calling us.

-Even within Los Angeles, Venice reads differently from a flat valley tract.
-The Coastal Westside brings salt air, tight setbacks, humidity swings, and neighbor-sensitive equipment; narrow lots, modern boxes, bungalows, mixed-use spaces, and rooftop equipment adds its own constraints.
-A rooftop package unit bid that does not acknowledge those is borrowing trouble.
+Even within Los Angeles, what works in a flat tract is wrong for Venice.
+The Coastal Westside introduces salt air, tight setbacks, humidity swings, and neighbor-sensitive equipment, and narrow lots, modern boxes, bungalows, mixed-use spaces, and rooftop equipment introduces quiet ductless placement, roof access, condensate routing, and compact filter options as a labor reality, not an inconvenience.
+A rooftop package unit bid that respects both will look different from the one written for a different ZIP, and that difference is the point.

 Local proof angle for Venice rooftop unit replacement.